Palisade Rim Trail – Upper SectionDate: 9/13/2010

-The beginning of the trail follows the Palisade Petroglyph trail as it climbs and weaves it way up the mountain.
+The beginning of the trail follows along the canal for a short distance then begins to climb and weave its way up the mountain.
 The first section has some rather steep parts to it but nothing too major.
 Once you get past the steep sections the trail levels off some and does a very gradual climb up.
 As you climb higher and higher the views of the valley get better and better.

 As you continue to follow the main trail you will eventually break out of the juniper trees and come to a large open area of sagebrush and small weeds.
 If you follow the trail to the far end of the clearing and look to your left you will see some of the Petroglyphs.
 At this point of the trail you basically have three options.
 You can continue following the hillside as it circles around and connects back to the original trail, take the middle trial that bears to the right and drops down into the canyon and up the other side or do as I did and take the far right trail that appears to head towards the south east.

 From this point the trail goes across the open sagebrush area and begins another climb up to the next bench.
 There is a trail that branches off to the right immediately after you cross the open space that turns and goes in a small valley and heads towards the cliff edge overlooking Palisade.
 I did not take that trail today so I’m not sure where it ultimately ends up.
 The trail gets fairly steep at this point as well.
 Between the angle and the loose pebbles it made footing a bit tricky at times.
 Once you get past this steep section the trail pretty much levels out and begins following the rim of the cliff overlooking Palisade.

 The trail is very easy to follow and there are some nice views of the valley.
 I heard there was a local bike shop in Palisade that was promoting this area for mountain bikers.
 Although this portion of the trail didn’t show much use by bikes at this time, there were definitely a lot of areas where someone had done trail work such as marking out the trail, moving large rocks and blocking various off route sections.